 - Exploratory Data Analysis

 - Evaluate and improve results

-Data science is vast, and you can expect questions from each phase of the data science lifecycle.
-You should know about machine learning and its types, a little bit about algorithms (or more if you are experienced), deep learning, tools, and techniques for data science like TensorFlow, Tableau, SQL, Python/R/Java, or any programming language that you have used for Data science, and so on.
-Some typical questions asked in most interviews are:
+In general, you should know about machine learning and its types, a little bit about algorithms (or more if you are experienced), deep learning, tools, and techniques for data science like TensorFlow, Tableau, SQL, Python/R/Java, or any programming language that you have used for Data science.

 - Can you enumerate the various differences between Supervised and Unsupervised Learning?